Star Wars Hyperspace Mountain: De la Terre à la Lune/From the Earth to the Moon (1995–2005)

 An extravagant version of Space Mountain had been planned since the inception of the Euro Disney Resort but was reserved for a revival of public interest.
 Located in Discoveryland, the park's alternative for Tomorrowland, this Space Mountain was originally designed as a view on space travel from a Jules Verne-era perspective, based on the 1865 Jules Verne novel From the Earth to the Moon.

 This was the tallest and the fastest version of any Space Mountain attraction and the only one to include inversions and to feature a portion of track outside the mountain itself (that being the station and the launch Cannon).
+When the ride originally opened in 1995, it was the first full-circuit launched roller coaster.
 The $89.7 million attraction features a 1.3G uphill catapult launch from 0 to 44 mph (71 km/h) in 1.8s, and three inversions (sidewinder, corkscrew, and a cutback).
 It was the first roller coaster to feature on-board music, known as a SOBAT (Synchronized On-Board Audio Track).
 SOBATs would later be added to Space Mountain at Disneyland, and Space Mountain at Hong Kong Disneyland.

-When the ride originally opened in 1995, it was the first full-circuit launched roller coaster.
-The next year, Flight of Fear debuted at Kings Island and Kings Dominion as the second full-circuit launched roller coasters and the first to feature a linear induction motor launch.
-Space Mountain: De la Terre à la Lune uses an electric winch launch to catapult the train.

 From 1995 to 2005, the ride was known as Space Mountain: De la Terre à la Lune.
 Space Mountain's first SOBAT was composed by Steven Bramson.
 It was inspired by John Williams's film scores and the 20,000 Leagues Under the Sea score.
 A music loop was used to create the proper Victorian atmosphere which featured themes from movies such as Krull, The Rocketeer, Always or Christopher Columbus: The Discovery.

 Guests entered the mountain and got ushered into the inside queue known as the Stellar Way, an open walkway where guests could have a look at the coaster itself and see trains during their journey in space.
-Then they reached the Victorian chambers of the Baltimore Gun Club (the Club which built the Cannon), and discovered the plans and drawings of the Columbiad and the journey to the Moon.
+Then, they reached the Victorian chambers of the Baltimore Gun Club (the Club which built the Cannon), and discovered the plans and drawings of the Columbiad and the journey to the Moon.
 They then boarded the ride vehicles, called "moontrains", made out of copper and bronze, in a Victorian themed station with hanging patriotic red, white and blue flags and barrels of gunpowder laid out on the sides of the embarcation platforms.